By: Luke Broadwater and Scott Calvert

 “That is extraordinary,” said City Council member Robert Curran.
 “Anything more than a 2 percent error rate is unacceptable.”

 Throughout 2012, city officials repeatedly claimed the error rate of their 83 cameras was “less than a quarter of one percent” in response to a Sun investigation that documented erroneous speed readings at seven cameras.

-City officials said Wednesday that they shut down the entire speed camera program last spring — by then being run by a different company — within a week of reviewing the audit’s findings.
+City officials said Wednesday that they shut down the entire speed camera program last spring by being run by a different company within a week of reviewing the audit’s findings.
 They pointed out that they have voided or refunded tickets they believed were obviously erroneous.

 “Once it became clear that there were very high error rates, we didn’t feel comfortable with the program, and we moved quickly to take it offline,” said Kevin Harris, a spokesman for Mayor Stephanie Rawlings-Blake.
 “I think if you look at the actions we took, it’s clear we did take it seriously, which is why we have voided and refunded all erroneous tickets and told the public immediately that the program would be discontinued until we could vouch for its accuracy.”